Found in 1350 by King U-Thong and the capital of Siam, Ayutthaya was one of Asia‘s most prosperous cities with many temples, palaces, and pavilions.

 Should you travel to Ayutthaya on your own or by tour?

-You must wonder whether you should take a tour to Ayutthaya or travel on your own.
+You must wonder whether you should take a tour to Ayutthaya or travel alone.

 In general, taking a tour and traveling by yourself have their advantages.

 If you are familiar with traveling abroad and do not want to be confined to the tour program, you should visit by yourself.
-You should definitely stop by the Thailand tourism office for brochures and tips.
+It would be best if you stopped by the Thailand tourism office for brochures and tips.

-However, if this is the first time you travel to Thailand, or you’re traveling with young children and the elderly, it’s ideal to sign up for a tour.
+However, if this is the first time you travel to Thailand or with young children and the elderly, it’s ideal to sign up for a tour.